facebook/prophet/docs/_docs/contributing.md

 * Test your code.
   - Write new tests if needed.
 See "Testing with Continuous Integration"
   - Test the code using unittest.
 Running all tests takes a while, so feel free to only run the tests you think are needed based on your PR.
 CI will catch any failing tests.
-* In R, you can also run ``devtools:check()`` for carrying out a number of automated checks all at once, for code problems, documentation, testing, package structure, vignettes etc.
+* In R, you can also run ``devtools:check()`` for carrying out a number of automated checks all at once, for code problems, documentation, testing, package structure, vignettes etc. This will take a few minutes to run.
 * Once you push your changes and make a PR, make sure you use an informative title which summarizes the changes you have made.
-* If the PR addresses an issue, please reference it e.g. closes #1234
+* If the PR addresses an issue, please reference it e.g. fixes #1234